Saul Steinberg: Biography

 Steinberg was born in Râmnicu Sărat, Buzău County, Romania to a family of Russian Jewish descent.
 In 1932, he entered the University of Bucharest.
 In 1933, he enrolled at the Polytechnic University of Milan to study architecture; he received his degree in 1940.
 In 1936, he began contributing cartoons to the humor newspaper Bertoldo.
 Two years later, the antisemitic racial laws promulgated by the fascist government forced him to start seeking refuge in another country.

 In 1941, he fled to the Dominican Republic, where he spent a year awaiting a US visa.
 By then, his drawings had appeared in several US periodicals; his first contribution to The New Yorker was published in October 1941.
 Steinberg arrived in New York City in July 1942; within a few months he received a commission in the US Naval Reserve and was then seconded to the Office of Strategic Services (OSS).
 He worked for the Morale Operations division in China, North Africa, and Italy.
 Shipped back to Washington in 1944, he married the Romanian-born painter Hedda Sterne.

 After World War II, Steinberg continued to publish drawings in The New Yorker and other periodicals, including Fortune, Vogue, Mademoiselle, and Harper's Bazaar.
 At the same time, he embarked on an exhibition career in galleries and museums.
 In 1946, he was included in the critically acclaimed "Fourteen Americans" show at The Museum of Modern Art, New York, exhibiting along with Arshile Gorky, Isamu Noguchi, and Robert Motherwell, among others.

-Steinberg went on to have more than 80 one-artist shows in galleries and museums throughout the US, Europe, and South America.
+Steinberg had more than 80 one-artist shows in galleries and museums in the US, Europe, and South America.
 He was affiliated with the Betty Parsons and Sidney Janis galleries in New York and the Galerie Maeght in Paris.
 A dozen museums and institutions have in-depth collections of his work, and examples are included in the holdings of more than eighty other public collections.